 The new 50 MW photovoltaic solar power plant will transform the collected solar energy to DC currents and voltages and utilize an inverter to convert to AC currents and voltages.
-The photovoltaic solar power plant will connect to the bulk electric system through a dedicated 34.5-

-230 kV step-up transformer.
-For study purposes, the photovoltaic solar power plant was initially rated at 50 MVA with $\pm$ 0.90 power factor.
-This facility will be interconnected to the PSCO system at the SLV 230 kV bus.
+The photovoltaic solar power plant will connect to the bulk electric system through a dedicated 34.5-230 kV step-up transformer.
+For study purposes, the photovoltaic solar power plant was initially rated at 50 MVA with +/- 0.90 power factor.
+This facility will be interconnected to the PSCo system at the SLV 230 kV bus.

-The following is a summary of Project GI-2014-11 parameters as modeled by PSCO in the "2016HS.sav" and "2016LSp.sav" study cases:
+The following is a summary of Project GI-2014-11 parameters as modeled by PSCo in the "2016HS.sav" and "2016LSp.sav" study cases:

 Total Plant Capacity = 50 MW

 Reactive Capability = +/- 0.90 power factor initially modeled,

-Generator Step-up Transformer = 34.5/230 kV step up transformer rated at 50 MVA
+Generator Step-up Transformer = 34.5/230 kV step up transformer rated at 56 MVA

 Voltage Regulation = None initially modeled,

+Ideal voltage range at

-1.03 p.u at the San Luis Valley 230 kV bus
+SLV 230 kV bus = 1.02 - 1.03 p.u